-Seeing as all the hot water in Iceland is geothermally heated, it makes sense that there are numerous swimming pools and geothermal baths in Iceland.
+Seeing as all the hot water in Iceland is geothermally heated, it makes sense that there are plenty of swimming pools and geothermal baths scattered around Iceland.

-Everyone has probably heard of the Blue Lagoon, but the entry price had me running in the other direction.
-Instead, we visited the Laugarvatn Fontana geothermal baths, which only cost 3800 ISK.
+Everyone has probably heard of the Blue Lagoon, but the hefty entry price had me running in the other direction.
+Instead, we visited the Laugarvatn Fontana geothermal spa, which only cost 4500 ISK.
 You can also visit this spa as part of a Golden Circle day tour from Reykjavik.

 A few other noteworthy options are Secret Lagoon on the Golden Circle, or Seljavallalaug on the south coast.
 There are thermal baths all over the country – take a look through the best hot springs in Iceland and pick a few to visit!

 One thing that I really wanted to do on our road trips through Iceland was to say hello to an Icelandic horse.
 We saw plenty of them, but unfortunately we didn’t find any that were standing near enough to the road for us to get up close.

 Luckily, on our last day of driving, we came across some horses standing along the fence next to the car park at the Gullfoss waterfall!
 I managed to get one to poke his head over my shoulder for what I consider the most epic selfie I’ve ever taken.